ad-riyan/journal_metal_2020/README.md

 **Both are release under BSD 3-Clause "New" or "Revised" License**.

-If you found the `pyScrew4Mobility` module is worth for your research or publications later on, please cites the paper.
+If you find that the `pyScrew4Mobility` module is worth for your research or publications later on, please cites the paper.

 ## How to use:
 This is an initial package for mechanical system using screw theory.
 Author has a plan to create a python package which based on screw theory.
 Here, it is shown how to use the `pyScrew4Mobility` module to compute mobility of any parallel manipulators.
 This module is written on top a python programming language and Sympy (Symbolic Python) library.